BHUTAN TRAVEL GUIDE

 It's also worth noting that some travel agencies and tour operators offer package tours that include airfare, visa fees, and other expenses, so you may be able to find a better deal if you book through one of those.

-BHUTAN TRAVEL TIPS
+TRAVEL TIPS FOR BHUTAN

 Here are some travel tips for visiting Bhutan: